-Major Activities
+3 Major Activities

 a.
 Enhancing the dissemination and understanding of general insurance b.
-Responding to consultation, complaints and disputes proceedings for complaint and dispute resolution from a neutral, fair standpoint as a designated dispute resolution organization under the Insurance Business Act.
+Responding to consultation, complaints and disputes c.
+Improving the quality of insurance business administration

 The GIAJ provides a variety of information about general insurance for enhancing consumers understanding through the website of the GIAJ, and by sending lecturers to speech sessions.